khofstadter/navigatingthedigitalworld.com/docs/physicality-of-the-digital-world.md

 ## History of the Internet

-Understanding the origin of the Internet will provide us with valuable insights into how it has grown to become the technology that it is today.
+Understanding the history of the Internet can provide us with valuable insights into how it has grown to become the technology that it is today.

 ### Early Beginnings

 The story of the internet begins in the late 1960s with the creation of **ARPANET (Advanced Research Projects Agency Network)** by the U.S. Department of Defense.
-ARPANET was the first network to implement the protocol suite TCP/IP, which became the technical foundation of the modern internet. <!-- what other protocols are there since then? -->
+ARPANET was the first network to implement the TCP protocol, which became the technical foundation of the modern internet. <!-- what other protocols are there since then? -->

+- **TCP (Transmission Control Protocol)** takes messages from an server/client and divides them into packets, which can then be forwarded by the devices in the network.

 ### Birth of the World Wide Web

 The next significant milestone came in 1989 when a British computer scientist named Tim Berners-Lee proposed a system that made the internet more accessible and useful.
 He called this system the **World Wide Web (WWW)**.
-It was a revolutionary development that allowed documents and pages to be linked using hyperlinks.
+It was a revolutionary development that allowed documents and pages to be linked using [hyperlinks](https://www.w3schools.com/html/html_links.asp).

 ### Growth and Expansion